Freight Shipping from Ontario to Charleston

 How much does it cost to ship freight from Ontario to Charleston?

-Full truckload (FTL) rates from Ontario, CA to Charleston, SC currently range from $6,050-$7,457 for a standard dry van load over the 2,814-mile route.
+Full truckload (FTL) rates from Ontario, CA to Charleston, SC currently range $6,050-$7,457 (roughly $2.17-$2.67 per mile over 2,814 miles).
 LTL shipments typically cost $1,748-$2,792 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Ontario to Charleston?